athomasq/athomasq.github.io/categories/memos/writing-investor-updates.md

 I wouldn't include any valuation numbers or fund-raising target numbers in an investor update -- remember, your future investors may (and often do) ask for all your letters as part of their diligence, so be thoughtful about that.
 Also, don't include anything that is truly secret sauce.
 In any case, most investors won't understand or care about the technical details.

 #### I've never sent updates in the past, and feel awkward about starting now.
 What should I do?

 Don't overthink it.
 Just add a line at the beginning saying: "Although we haven't done so in the past, we'll be sending regular monthly updates from now on.
 Here's the first one."
 And don't feel obliged to constantly fill in your investors on the last 6 or 12 or 18 months of progress.
 Monthly updates should reflect monthly events.
 (Maybe in the very first update, you can have a section called "highlights of the last year", but that's about it.)

-#### Are there any exceptions to the above guidelines?

-These guidelines are for pre-seed and seed stage companies.
-Once you've raised a Series A and have a formal board, all of this becomes obsolete and will be replaced by whatever communication cadence you agree upon with your new investors.
-(But many of the habits you develop via these updates will serve you well at that time).

 #### Do you think it's worthwhile to add potential investors who aren't in this round to our investor updates?

 (For example, we've been introduced to a few A firms, or Seed & A firms, who have not invested in this round but want to stay updated.
 Do you think we should add them to investor updates or keep it more personal and just check in every once in a while?)

 I would not add them to the standard monthly investor update, but instead send a more personalized update once every 3-6 months or so, to a selected subset of investors who you really like and who you think would be strong candidates for your next round.
-Longer answer [here](/sharing-updates-with-potential-future-investors).

-#### Should I send updates to friends and family investors?

-If they're not experienced startup investors, I would send just a quarterly or even annual update, just to keep them in the loop, and not expecting any response or input or help.
-Experienced startup investors are fully aware of the challenges that almost all startups go through, and are not fazed by bad news; indeed, they want to hear it early.
-But friends and family, who are betting their hard-earned savings on you personally -- I understand that you may not want to spook them.
-(This, like much else, is ultimately a judgement call.)
+#### How will things change after my Series A?

+These guidelines are for pre-seed and seed stage companies.
+Once you've raised a Series A and have a formal board, all of this becomes obsolete and will be replaced by whatever communication cadence you agree upon with your new investors.
+(But many of the habits you develop via these updates will serve you well at that time).

+The most common pattern, post Series A, is for a quarterly board meeting, with a detailed board pack (deck or memo) that is shared a week in advance.
+The board pack is essentially an expanded version of the concise monthly updates that you used to send during seed stage, with a lot more detail about the business, challenges, opportunities, areas for board discussion etc.

 <br/>